mtalexan/fleek-config/README.md

 The `fleek-apply` script will be in your path after the first home-manager switch and can be called directly.
 Any options passed to it are passed to the home-manager package, it simply acts as a wrapper to ensure the home-manager from this git repo's flake definition is used, and UNFREE packages are allowed.

+**WARNING:** You may need to re-run this after every host system update!
+**WARNING:** Watch for build warnings, especially the home-manager GPU setup warning that can re-appear after a host system update!

 ### Updates

 To update all the flakes, which effectively updates all packages, run the command: